foreverphoenix/the-phoenix-flavour/content/tpf-x/finalisation/_index.md

 ## Outputs

-You need to rerun several patchers if you installed mods from the following modules:
+You need to rebuild several patchers if you installed mods from the following modules:

-- Visual Upgrade
-- New Gear
 - New Companions
 - Player Homes
-- Miscellaneous

 If you only installed mods from the other modules, skip this.
 You are done!